 An index fund is a type of mutual fund that’s designed to track the performance of a stock market index, by investing in some or all of the securities tracked by that particular index.

 An index represents a collection of securities, which may include stocks, bonds, and other assets.
 Stock indexes can cover one particular sector of the market or a select grouping of companies.
 Examples of well-known stock indices include the S&P 500 Index and the Russell 2000 Index.

 What Determines Index Fund Returns?

 Even though they tend to have a similar purpose and function inside a portfolio, the return on index funds isn’t identical from one fund to the next.
+Some index funds can lose money, too.
 Factors that can influence index funds’ returns include:

 • Whether that index is: